pascallaliberte/sharpen.page/understand.md

 ---
-permalink: prioritize/
+permalink: understand/
 layout: service
-title: Prioritize - A Research Boost To Focus Your Product Priorities
+title: Understand - A Research Boost To Focus Your Product Priorities
 articles_on_jtbd:
   - 2018-11-29-intro-to-jobs-to-be-done-through-examples
 articles_on_four_forces: